 Report a spill or home heating oil leak immediately:

 And your local non-emergency phone number of your local Fire Department

-Note: 2012 BC Fire Code, section 4.3.16 (1) says is that underground home heating oil tanks shall be removed, abandoned in place, disposed or temporary taking out of service in conformance with good engineering practices.
+Note: 2012 BC Fire Code, section 4.3.16 (1) says is that underground home heating oil tanks shall be removed, abandoned in place, disposed or temporary taken out of service in conformance with good engineering practices.
 Some local governments require full removal.